webix-hub/docs/data/api/ui.datatable_addspan.md

 @edition:pro

 @params:
-- id				number/string/object			id of the row that starts colspan/rowspan
+- id				number,string,object			id of the row that starts colspan/rowspan
 - column			string							id of the column that starts colspan/rowspan
 - width				number							how many columns should the span include
 - height			number							how many rows should the span include